centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-cloudfoundry-api.md

 ## Connector dependencies

-The following monitoring connectors will be installed when you install the **Cloud Foundry** connector through the **Configuration > Monitoring Connector Manager** menu:
+The following monitoring connectors will be installed when you install the **Cloud Foundry API** connector through the **Configuration > Monitoring Connector Manager** menu:
 * [Base Pack](./base-generic.md)